emergenzeHack/covid19italia/en/contribuisci.md

 Here the basic step to integrate you in our platform (we can support you in this procedure), you need:

 1. At least a [Telegram](https://web.telegram.org/#/login) account to contact us.
-We create a Telegram group for coordination.
+We will create a Telegram group for coordination.

 2. At least a [Github](www.github.com) Account to moderate issues and make modifications to the web platform.
-We create a Github editor group for reports management.
+We will create a Github editor group for reports management.

 3. At least a [Kobo](https://kobo.humanitarianresponse.info/) Toolbox account in order to manage your webforms and translate them.
 We will share basic form that you have to translate in your language in this way:
 - Go into your Kobo Profile and search the web form shared by us.